 A faulty component in some iPhone X units can cause the display to malfunction.
-Apple also just announced that some 13-inch MacBook Pro units have a hard drive problem.
+Apple also just announced that some 13-inch MacBook Pro units have an SSD drive problem.

 Apple will fix the screen or drive on affected units for no cost.

 Apple’s official description of the iPhone X issue says that you’ll know if your device has the failing component if:

 - The display, or part of the display, does not respond or responds intermittently to touch

 - The display reacts even though it was not touched

 Devices affected by this iPhone X screen failure will be repaired, free of charge.
 But this isn’t a general recall, and Apple won’t swap out screens on units that aren’t showing the symptoms described above.

 Any non-Touch Bar 13-inch MacBook Pro sold between June 2017 and June 2018 might have a problem with the SSD.